Coming soon

 The EN system’s markings convey very helpful information to any purchaser of industrial gloves.

-Theglove’s performance ratings are indictated by a shield-shaped pictogram.
+The glove’s performance ratings are indicated by a shield-shaped pictogram.
 Below the pictogram a series of numbers indicate how well the glove performs in each of category.

 Each category is explained in further detail below.